Locyst/Locyst/README.md

 - 👋 Hi, I’m @Locyst
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Java and Python
-- 💞️ I’m looking to collaborate on literally I started and nothing else
+- 💞️ I’m looking to collaborate on literally anything I started and nothing else
 - 📫 How to reach me...
 - ⚡ Fun fact: Locyst does not mean anything. wow so fun